UniversalDependencies/docs/_ud-dep/nmod.md

 ## nmod: nominal modifier

 The *nmod* relation is used for nominal modifiers.
+They depend either on another noun (group “noun dependents”) or on a predicate (group “non-core dependents of clausal predicates”).

 In general, *nmod* expresses some form of oblique or adjunct relation that can be further specified by the *case*.
 In conjunction with the *case* relation, it provides a uniform analysis for:

 - the possessive alternation: